 Today is National Pistachio Day, though by the time you see this post it's likely the "holiday" will have come and gone.
 Luckily Pistachio Cherry Chocolate Chip Bars are good any day -- at least if you don't have a nut allergy.
 Then again, you could always just make them as Cherry Chocolate Chip Bars.

 This recipe was given to me many years ago by my friend Josie, who most likely created it for a recipe contest.
-I am not sure whether it won any prizes, but we sure like it!
 As the name implies, Pistachio Cherry Chocolate Chip Bars are chocolate chip bars stuffed with all of those things.

 They're a slightly more sophisticated and less sweet version of Chocolate Chip Bars, with the "less sweet" part being surprising considering how much chocolate they have.
 You can use more or less chocolate to taste.
 One ingredient I've recently incorporated is pistachio extract.
 It's a nice little flavor enhancer, but the bars are just fine with vanilla-only or a dash of almond extract.
 In fact I think the almond might even go better with the cherries.

 - 1 ½ cups all-purpose flour** (190 grams)